cxw620/rust-polyglot/src/macros.md

    but
    the macro body still has to qualify the global names it uses!

- * The repetition and optional constructs have funky rules to relate repetitions in the substitution to repetitions in the template, to find the the number of repetitions for the output.
+ * The repetition and optional constructs have nontrivial rules to [relate repetitions](https://doc.rust-lang.org/reference/macros-by-example.html#repetitions) in the substitution to repetitions in the template, to find the the number of repetitions for the output.